How to Choose KDP Categories in 2026 (And Actually Rank #1)

 This tells you the book is ranked in three browse categories.
 If your book is similar and those categories fit, note them for your own list.

-For help identifying the right comp titles, see our guide on how to research comparable titles for your book.
+For help identifying the right comp titles, use our free comp title finder or read our guide on how to research comparable titles for your book.

 Navigate through Amazon's category structure manually: